JackElli/grumblr/README.md

 4) Then create the bucket `grumblr` and scope `dev` with 3 collections in the dev scope `grumbles`, `categories` and `users`.

-5) Go to `localhost:5173` and you should see the following
+5) Go to `localhost:5173` and you should see the following, (if not, restart your grumblrapi container)
 ![login](images/login.png)

 6) Remember, this is local, so you can break it and nothing will happen to grumblr.